Types

 Type-only exports.
 Use import type so they're erased at runtime:

-import type { Browser, OS, DetectOptions, ClientHints } from 'get-browser';
+import type { Browser, OS, Engine, DetectOptions, ClientHints } from 'get-browser';

 Browser